Mozzy9328/js-framework/README.md

 ### Detail

+This is where the user can find more information of the clicked blog

 This page will retrieve the parameter from the URL and use it in an API call to fetch one item.

 This will then display at least 3 properties from the item.

 ### Contact

+This is where the user can go and send in a contact me form.

 This will hold a form with the following inputs and validation: